 Changed your mind?
 Need to re-enable some settings?
 Don't worry, doing so is just as easy.
 We know exactly what we modify, so we can just as easily UN-modify those settings.

-If you chose "express settings", you basically allowed windows to correct all sorts of data.
+If you chose "express settings", you basically allowed windows to collect all sorts of data.
 Turning them off one by one is a pain.
-Don't worry, we got your back.
+Don't worry, Privacy Guardian got your back.